Theoguz/-2i-System-Intern/README.md

 # -i2i-System-Intern
-Code to print prime numbers with go
+Code to print prime numbers with GO